QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/c/c.md

 permalink: "/modules/1/c/"
 next: false
 previous: "/modules/1/b/"
-description: "Informed consent procedures are crucial for ethical research.
-They don't have to make sharing data impossible if you plan well."
+description: "How can you craft an informed consent procedure and script -- which are crucial for ethical research -- without making it impossible to share the data resulting from your human participant research?"
 learningobjectives:
 -   Basic outlines of informed consent language
 -   The potential interactions between securing informed consent from